The new service will include:

 - what we’ve been doing since the first pilot in 2018

-Since March 2020, courts have rapidly moved online, speeding up existing plans to digitise the courts as part of HM Courts and Tribunals Service (HMCTS) reform programme.
+Since March 2020, courts have rapidly moved online, speeding up existing plans to digitise the courts as part of HMCTS' reform programme.

-For example, the Cloud Video Platform was rolled out in July 2020, and is now available for the following hearings:
+The Cloud Video Platform is now available for the following hearings:

 Feedback from our members suggests that some cases can be dealt with perfectly well remotely, and this should remain a permanent feature of the justice system.